erangell/A2NoSlotMIDI/DSK/README.md

-# A2NoSlotMIDI - lesson plans
+# A2NoSlotMIDI - latest DSK images

 To be populated at Kansasfest